 Switzerland supports synergies

 Switzerland supports the exploitation of synergies as an effective and pragmatic way of dealing with the fragmentation of the international environmental governance system.
 Multilateral environmental conventions which deal with the same topics and areas should cooperate more and exploit potential synergies.
-For this reason, in 2006, Switzerland initiated the process for enhancing the synergies in the area of chemicals and waste, and now supports the application of the experience from this successful process to other areas, for example biodiversity.
+Switzerland therefore initiated the process to strengthen synergies in the chemicals and waste sector as early as 2006.
+Switzerland has subsequently been able to apply the experience gained from this successful process in other areas, such as biodiversity.
+For example, it launched and is shaping the so-called Bern Process for stronger cooperation between Parties to biodiversity-relevant conventions in the implementation of the Kunming-Montreal global biodiversity framework.

 Switzerland supports global environmental goals and Sustainable Development Goals